 When: Tuesday, November 5th, 2019 at 7pm

-Where: Balsillie school of International Affairs (67 Erb St W, Waterloo, ON N2L 6C2 )
+Where: Balsillie school of International Affairs in the multi-purpose room 142 (67 Erb St W, Waterloo, ON N2L 6C2 )

 There is free parking in lots near Balsillie School (before 5pm municipal parking is by permit only).